-We love widgets.
-They’re a quick and easy way to pack more content and useful information into every nook and cranny of your website.
+Looking for good WordPress widgets?
+They’re a quick and easy way to pack more content and useful information into every nook and cranny of your website and we love them.
 Adding social links, forms, recent posts and more couldn’t be easier.

 Depending on the WordPress theme you’re using you may already have a ton of useful widgets built in (our Total theme for example includes 16+ custom widgets).
 But if your theme is lacking the widget of your dreams, try using a plugin to add it.